-Specified as: an integer variable $0 \le ix \le np$.
+Specified as: an integer variable $-1 \le ix \le np - 1$ , default -1.

-iglobx Row index to define a submatrix in glob_x into which gather the local pieces.
+iglobx Row index to define a submatrix in glob\x into which gather the local pieces.

-Specified as: an integer variable $1 \le ix \le matrix_data(psb_m)$.
+Specified as: an integer variable $1 \le ix \le matrix\data(psb\m\)$ .

-jglobx Column index to define a submatrix in glob_x into which gather the local pieces.
-Scope: global Type: optional jlocx Columns index to define a submatrix in loc_x that has to be gathered into glob_x.
-Scope: globalType: optional k The number of columns to gather.
+jglobx Column index to define a submatrix in glob\x into which gather the local pieces.
+Scope: global Type: optional ilocx Row index to define a submatrix in loc\x that has to be gathered into jlocx Columns index to define a submatrix in loc\x that has to be gathered k The number of columns to gather.